hschhhwwwo0o/yamu/README.md

 ### 3. Module development

 I didn't start the program development with code.
 The first thing I started to think about was the architecture of the project and how to conveniently separate the business logic from the UI.
-At this stage I tried to be guided by Robert Martin's book "Clean Architecture".
+At this stage I tried to be guided by Robert Martin's book «Clean Architecture».
 In the end, I decided to separate the business logic into modules.

 The project has a non-standard structure.
 The project is divided into modules and an application that uses the modules to implement the logic.
 Thus, the application (in this case the NextJS framework) is responsible only for displaying UI, while the modules contain all the business logic.
 For myself, I decided that _each module performs only one task and should not interact in any way with other modules_.

 Why?
 To separate business logic from fickle and windy frameworks and libraries that have nothing to do with business logic.
 Modules are designed in such a way that they can be used independently of the framework; thanks to this, for example, migration from ReactJS to VueJS will be realized very easily.

-If you are using macOS or Linux (I really hope you're not a Windows user 👎) you can use the "module-creator" tool to quickly create and customize a new module - it can be used to quickly create a new module; you need to run the command to start the tool:
+If you are using macOS or Linux (I really hope you're not a Windows user 👎) you can use the «module-creator» tool to quickly create and customize a new module - it can be used to quickly create a new module; you need to run the command to start the tool:

 ```sh
 bash ./instruments/module_creator.bash